Jordi Mas Castells: Missionary career

-His great knowledge of the region was crucial in other projects: accommodation for the teachers in Blangoua, the FEMAK home and the residence for charity workers in Makary (2008)...
-The last project he was keen to develop in 2009 was growing protein-rich seaweed spirulina, which grows really well in areas like lake Chad.

 Later life

 In 2010, he fell ill and travelled to La Garriga to undergo the treatment which enabled him to go back to his home in Makary.
 However, he died on Thursday 18 November that year.
 He is buried in La Doma cemetery, in La Garriga.

 Jordi Mas died, but his work is fully alive helping the people near the lake.
 Nowadays, November 2015, the Italian Fabio Musi, a long term Cameroon resident, is responsible for the general coordination of the different parishes and schools.
 He does it from Maroua, the Far North Region capital city of the country.
 In the last two parishes where the priest from La Garriga worked, namely Makary and Blangoua, there are two native priests in charge.